nathan-hadley/cirque/Contributing.md

-# Cirque

-After a trip to Fontainebleau, France, I was inspired to bring their concept of bouldering circuits to Leavenworth.
-This app will allow the creation and sharing of circuits.
-We are starting with one V0-V3 Swiftwater circuit but more will be added soon.

-## Contact

-You can message me on Instagram or Threads at @nathanhadley_.

-## Privacy Policy

-This app uses your location for displaying your position on the map, but location is not collected, stored or shared.
-No other data is collected, stored, or shared.

 ## Adding New Circuits

 A decent anount of discovery work is required to create a good list of boulders.
 I'm still working on figuring out what should be the basic requirements of a circuit.